wyn-lang/wyn/docs/2-language-spec.md

 }

 // Default with ??
-let value: int = maybe ??
+const value: int = maybe ??
 0

 // Check and use
 if maybe {